-In fact, breaking down on a motorbike could be much worse than when in car, because you get none of the advantages of shelter from the weather.
+Breaking down on a motorbike could be much worse than when in a car, because you get none of the advantages of shelter from the weather.
 Or a spare tyre, for that matter.

-- Road accidents - if your bike is damaged because of a traffic accident, your breakdown assistance might not be able to reach you.
+- Road accidents - If your motorbike is damaged because of a traffic accident, your breakdown assistance might not be able to reach you.

-- Poor maintenance – your breakdown cover provider might expect you to take care of your bike and keep it in good shape.
+- Poor maintenance – Your breakdown cover provider might expect you to take care of your motorbike and keep it in good shape.
 If you fail to do this, you might not be covered.

 Motorcycle legal expenses cover

-Examples of where this can be used include:
+Examples of where you can use this include:

 - If you’re involved in an accident that wasn’t your fault

-- Losses from an accident where the other party is found to be uninsured
+- Losses from an accident where the other party is uninsured

 - Compensation if you’re injured